Pluaris User Guide

 The sharing functionality in Pluaris allows you to share interesting articles (including those created from your notes) with others in your organization.

 Articles can be shared in two different ways.
-In the Articles view, click the three dots in the lower right corner of an unexpanded article card.
+In the Reader view, click the three dots in the lower right corner of an un-expanded article card.
 Share will be one of the options available in this menu.
 Clicking Share will open a dialog box with a list of the other users who are part of your organization.
 You can select Send to All to automatically select all users or select any number of individual users.
 Then click Share to send a copy of the article.
-The article will then appear in the Articles view for those users with whom you have shared it, and they will also have full access to the same annotations in their Dashboard view.
+The article will then appear in the Reader view for those users with whom you have shared it, and they will also have full access to the same annotations in their Control panel.

 Notes can be shared in two ways.
 The first is to open the note in the Notebook.
 Below the title of the note, click on Share icon to open a list of the other users in your organization with whom you can then share the note.
 Alternatively, find the article associated with the note (as described in the Viewing Note Articles section) and share the article as described above.